sprintersb/atest/README.md

 Devices from the AVR64* and AVR128* families see a 32 KiB segment of their program memory in the RAM address space.
-Which segment is visible and accessible is determined by bit field `NVMCTRL_CTRLB.FLMAP`. avrtest copies the segment as specified by FLMAP from program memory into the RAM address space in .init4 by means of code from `exit-avr*.o`.
+Which segment is visible and accessible is determined by bit field `NVMCTRL_CTRLB.FLMAP`.
+AVRtest copies the segment as specified by FLMAP from program memory into the RAM address space in .init4 by means of code from `exit-avr*.o`.

 This means setting of `NVMCTRL_CTRLB.FLMAP` has only an effect when it happens